- 1.Update your Google My Business profile for Black Friday

 - 5.Black Friday advertising campaign tips for online stores

 - 6.Can your servers handle Black Friday traffic?

 Black Friday has a tendency to send people into a frenzy, rushing to both brick-and-mortar and online stores.
-Every year has seen a steady increase in spend across the globe with America doing over $20 billion of sales in 2017 from Black Friday to Cyber Monday.
-This includes an 11.9% increase in traffic to online stores over the same period.
+Every year has seen a steady increase in spending across the globe.
+In 2019, Black Friday shoppers in America spent $7.4 billion online.
 If the trend continues, and it probably will, then millions of people will be rushing online to find and hopefully get the best deal.
 This huge amount of traffic has put servers into a spin and left many system administrators hoping for the rush to end.
 If your plan is to run a deal on Black Friday then you need to ask yourself if your servers can handle the Black Friday traffic.

 3 things you need to know when it comes to Black Friday traffic:

 1. People will come, and they will come in hordes

 If your deal is truly amazing, you will not have a manageable flow of people throughout the day.
 No!
 They’ll come in their hundreds or thousands to be the lucky few to walk away with their “once in a lifetime deal”.
 So your servers can’t just be fast, they need to be able to handle a rush of people, and they need to scale up as more and more people arrive.
 It’s not only about servers though.
 If you can reduce your processing time by 50% then you potentially only need half the computer power.